 The transportation plan and program must pass a series of emissions tests to demonstrate conformity.
-The plan and program must not exceed the MVEBs in the applicable SIP or SIP submittal.
+The plan and program must not exceed the MVEBs in the applicable SIP.
 Satisfying these tests involves demonstrating relevant emissions in future years are less than or equal to the emissions budget established in the approved SIP.